 On each trip, we usually enjoy two really nice meals at a couple of our favorite restaurants and then fill in the other dinners with other options.

-Related Post: Enjoy a Special Night Out at Disney World
+🌟 Related Post: Enjoy a Special Night Out at Disney World

 At those favorites (read expensive), we’ve learned that Disney servings are typically much larger than we need.
 So, to keep things affordable, typically we’ll order an appetizer or two and then two meals.

 If it’s just two of us, we’ll order one entree and a salad or soup.
 It’s always more than enough food, and we usually still have leftovers.
 Speaking of leftovers, there’s nothing wrong with taking them home and enjoying them the next day for one of your meals.

 Sometimes the bars at Disney have even BETTER choices than the restaurants and typically the portions and prices are a little less.
 Plus, they often share the same kitchen as the higher-priced restaurant next door.

-A perfect example of this is enjoying a light lunch or early dinner at the Nomad Lounge instead of Tiffins.
-We enjoy Tiffins, but it’s a BIG and expensive meal.
-At the Nomad Lounge we can get a taste of what Tiffins offers for a fraction of the cost and we end up eating a lot less.
-Most of the nicer Disney restaurants have a bar right next door, so definitely look for them as a dining option.
+At the Nomad Lounge, we can get a taste of what Tiffins offers for a fraction of the cost and we end up eating a lot less.
+Most of the nicer Disney restaurants have a bar right next door, so definitely consider that as a dining option.

 🌟 Related Post: The BEST Table Service Restaurant at Each Park

-Save on those drinks
+Save on drinks at Disney World

-My last tip for saving money while dining at Disney is to watch out for the drinks.
+My last tip to save money on dining at Disney is to watch out for the drinks.
 They will REALLY add up over the course of a week.
 I already gave you an example of coffee, but water is just as expensive.

 Although you can bring a water bottle to use during the day, I prefer to carry as little as possible in the parks.
 Luckily, you can also ask for free water from any counter-service restaurant that serves fountain drinks.
-The cast members will happily give it to you with no charge.
+The cast members will happily give it to you at no charge.

 If you are really savvy, some of the Disney Springs restaurants have happy hours, so time it right and you can save quite a bit of money on both drinks AND dining on days you aren’t at the parks.

-Add up all the tips in this post, and I bet you’ll easily save a few hundred dollars (or more) on dining during your next Disney vacation – and you’ll still enjoy great food and a magical time!
+Add up all the tips in this post, and you’ll easily save a few hundred dollars (or more) on dining during your next Disney vacation – and you’ll still enjoy great food and a magical time!